 Here’s a widely-published review of his presidency from four decades after the fact, reflecting on the lessons the country learned from his time as our leader.

-In particular, this piece refers to Supreme Court Chief Justice John Marshall’s book, The Life of George Washington, Commander in Chief of the American Forces, During the War which Established the Independence of His Country, and First President of the United States — a five-volume biography published between 1804 and 1807.
+In particular, this piece about George Washington’s Presidency refers to Supreme Court Chief Justice John Marshall’s book, The Life of George Washington — a five-volume biography published between 1804 and 1807.
 Marshall revised and reprinted the work in 1832, just three years before his own death.